microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 section.
 For example, see the Remarks for the MediaPlayerElement (https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement#remarks). -->

+## Keyboarding behavior
+### TAB and Arrow key behavior
+The TabControl has areas containing left content, right content, and the Tab content (containing 0 or more Tabs).
+When the user hits the TAB key, focus moves between the content areas.
+When focus moves into the Tab content area, the selected Tab gains focus.
+Once the user is in the Tab content area, pressing the arrow key will move focus between the tabs.
+Arrow focus is trapped inside the Tab content area.

+### Selecting a Tab
+When a Tab has focus, pressing SPACE or ENTER will select that Tab.

+### Shortcuts for moving between tabs
+Ctrl+TAB will select the next Tab.
+Ctrl+Shift+TAB will select the previous Tab.
+Tab selection cycles (meaning if the user has selected the last tab and presses Ctrl+TAB, the first tab becomes selected).

+Ctrl+1 through 8 will automatically select the corresponding Tab.
+Ctrl+9 will automatically select the last Tab.

+### Closing a Tab
+Hitting CTRL+W or CTRL+F4 will automatically close the selected Tab (assuming it is closable).

+### Keyboard guidance for App Developers
+The above sections outline built-in keyboarding behavior provided by the TabControl.
+However, there are certain expected keyboard shortcuts that you will be responsible for implementing.
+* If your Tab control supports adding a new Tab, users expect CTRL+T to open a new tab
+* Consider maintaining a list of recently closed Tabs.
+If the user presses CTRL+SHIFT+T, they expect recently closed tabs to be reopened.
+* If users can perform more commands on a Tab than just closing the Tab (for example, pinning a Tab or duplicating a Tab), consider adding a context menu to the Tab.

 # API Notes
 <!-- Give a one or two line description of each API (type